Why Use Natural Homemade Cleaning Products

 - To freshen your loo just drop a bomb into the bowl and allow to fizz, leave and flush.

 - Be careful not to add too much liquid as it will start the fizzing reaction prematurely!

-Note: don’t store in an airtight container as citric acid and bicarb when mixed give off carbon dioxide that’s what makes them fizz 🙂
+Note: be careful if you store in an airtight container as citric acid and bicarb will start to react if it gets damp and give off carbon dioxide; that’s what makes them fizz be